 - Community Assessment Plans (Word, 99KB)

-- Federal Data Collection Requirements (PDF, 112KB) - sample
+- Sample Federal Data Collection Requirements (PDF, 112KB)

 - Key Informant Interviews (Word, 53KB)

-- Strategy Workgroups - Overview (PDF, 191KB) - List of Strategy Workgroups and their charges.
+- Strategy Workgroups - Overview (PDF, 191KB) -

-- WI Law Enforcement Directory (exit DHS)
+- Wisconsin Law Enforcement Directory (exit DHS)

 Bureau of Prevention Treatment and Recovery